piotrmurach/communist/README.md

 >It is Communist prime role to serve community by providing Cucumber steps for
 >testing external API calls from command line applications.
 To meet this aim
 >the Communist employees Sinatra DSL for mocking server responses.
+The Communist
+>server receives requests from CLI and provides an API to respond to those
+>requests.
+Canned answers/exectations have to provided upfront.

 ## Installation